 3. The product/commodity or service you select must assume that you are operating in an established market with a primary objective being the displacement of major competitors to gain market share.

-NOTE: Product approval requests must be submitted on the approval form (on pages 25-26) or online and sent to Debbie Brummel, NAMA Careers Competition Liaison, at firstname.lastname@example.org.
-Schools are required to submit their chosen products for approval to ensure it qualifies.
+NOTE: Product approval requests must be submitted on the online approval form.
+Schools are required to submit their chosen product for approval to ensure it qualifies.
 Product approval forms can be submitted at any time prior to the deadline.
-The deadline for submitting product approval requests is February 1, 2018.
+The deadline for submitting product approval requests is 11:59 pm CST January 31, 2020.
 Feedback will be given within five business days.
-Teams who fail to submit a product approval form by the February 1 deadline will not be eligible for the marketing competition.
+Teams who fail to submit a product approval form by the January 31 deadline will not be eligible for the marketing competition.
+In addition, teams who have not completed all Accreditation Requirements will not be eligible to participate in the marketing competition.

 The product/commodity or service you select: